WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 20. What are streams in Node.js?

 - Streams are objects used to handle continuous data flows, allowing for efficient reading and writing of data.

+## 21. Explain crypto module in Node.js?

+- The crypto module provides cryptographic functionality, such as encryption , decryption , and hashing of data.